intel-analytics/ipex-llm/docs/docs/ScalaUserGuide/run.md

 scala>Engine.init
 ```

-Once the engine is successfully initialted, you'll be able to play with BigDL API's.
+Once the engine is successfully initiated, you'll be able to play with BigDL API's.
 For instance, to experiment with the ````Tensor```` APIs in BigDL, you may try below code:
 ```scala
 scala> import com.intel.analytics.bigdl.tensor.Tensor